-(2) (5 Points) Describe clearly how each proposed activity will:
+(2) (8 Points) Describe clearly how each proposed activity will:

-(a) Expands the role of the institution in the community;
+(a) Expand the role of the institution in the community;

-(b) Address the needs identified in Factor 2;

-(c) Relate to and not duplicate other activities in the target area.
-Duplicative efforts will be acceptable only if an applicant can demonstrate through documentation that there is a population in need that is not being served; and b.
-(3 Points) Involvement of the faculty and students.
-The applicant must describe how it proposes to integrate the institution's students and faculty into the proposed project activities.
+- (b) Address the needs identified in Factor 2; - (c) Relate to and not duplicate other activities in the target area.
+Duplicative efforts will be acceptable only if an applicant can demonstrate through documentation that there is a population in need that is not being served; and - (d) Involve citizens of the target area in the planning and implementation of the proposed project activity (e.g., development of an advisory committee that is representative of the target community). - b.
+(3 Points) Involvement of the Faculty and Students.
+The applicant must describe how it proposes to integrate the institution's students and faculty into proposed project activities. - c.

-(d) Involve citizens of the target area in the planning and implementation of the proposed project activity (e.g., development of an advisory committee that is representative of the target community).

-c.
 (2 Points) HUD Policy Priorities.
-As described in the General Section, to earn points under this subfactor, HUD requires applicants to undertake specific activities that will assist the Department in implementing its policy priorities and that help the Department achieve its goals and objectives in FY2008, when the majority of grant recipients will be reporting programmatic results and achievements.
-In rating this subfactor, HUD will evaluate the extent to which a program will further and support HUD's priorities.
+As described in the General Section, to earn points under this subfactor, HUD requires applicants to undertake specific activities that will assist the Department in implementing its policy priorities that help the Department achieve its goals and objectives in FY2008, when the majority of grant recipients will be reporting programmatic results and achievements.
+In addressing this subfactor, HUD will evaluate the extent to which a program will further and support HUD's priorities.
 The quality of the responses provided to one or more of HUD's priorities will determine the score an applicant can receive.
 Applicants must describe how each policy priority selected will be addressed.
 Applicants that just list a priority will receive no points.
+Please refer to the General Section for additional information about HUD's policy priorities.

 The total number of points an applicant can receive under this subfactor is two (2).
 Each policy priority addressed has a point value of one (1) point with the exception of the policy priority to remove regulatory barriers to affordable housing, which has a point value of up to two (2) points.
-To receive these two (2) points, an applicant must: (1) complete either Part A or Part B (not both), (2) include appropriate documentation, (3) identify a point of contact, (4) indicate how this priority will be addressed and (5) submit the completed questionnaire, (HUD-27300) "HUD's Initiative on Removal of Regulatory Barriers" found in the General Section along with required documentation.
+To receive these two (2) points, an applicant must: (1) Complete either Part A or Part B (not both), (2) include appropriate documentation, (3) identify a point of contact, (4) indicate how this priority will be addressed and (5) submit the completed questionnaire, (HUD-27300) "HUD's Initiative on Removal of Regulatory Barriers" found in the General Section.
 It is up to the applicant to determine which of the policy priorities they elect to address to receive the available two (2) points.

 d.
 (2 Points) Economic Opportunities for Low- and Very-Low Income Persons (Provision of Section 3).
-This subfactor will be evaluated on the extent to which an applicant describes how it proposes to:
+This subfactor will be evaluated on the extent to which an applicant describes how it proposes